 Ice Skating at Park Place or Crown Center Ice Terrace

 Kansas City, MO

-Holiday reflections is open from now through December 27th.
-Tickets are $5.
+Holiday Reflections is open from November 1st – January 1st.
+Tickets are $7.
 It will be open from 10:00am-8:00pm daily.
-There will be plenty of places for photo ops, mini train rides and the walk through village.
+There will be plenty of places for photo ops, mini-train rides, and the walk-through village.

 Things to Do Over Christmas Break at Home